RonoITU/flutter-chainz-demo/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## License

+This trivial version of the project is released for use under the MIT license.